ibuergis/osuSwissBot/README.md

   "firebase": "<firebase link>",
-  "clientId": "<The client ID you that you can get from osu!>", "clientSecret": "<The client secret connected to the client ID>", "checkRecentPlays": "<true or false | useful for testing>", "callbackPort": "3914 is the default"
+  "clientId": "<The client ID you that you can get from osu!>", "clientSecret": "<The client secret connected to the client ID>", "callbackPort": "3914 is the default"
 }
 ````